kmsmith137/ch_frb_l1/README.md

 Right now it's a placeholder which just contains:
   - "global" instructions for compiling the chimefrb pipeline ([INSTALL.md] (./INSTALL.md))
   - pointers to scattered documentation
-  - some toy programs for sending and receiving packets
+  - some toy programs for timing the chimefrb networking code

 ### INSTALLATION